dalykeith/Explore_Galway-MobileApp/README.md

 Download the App 'Ionic View' on the Google playstore or the Apple App store.

-*click* Preview App
+*click* preview App

-860ddfde will be the preview code
+'860ddfde' will be the preview code